Map

 History

-Brielle is a very old, fortified city.
+Brielle is a very old, fortified town.
 Its name is derived from the Celtic word brogilo (meaning "closed area" or "hunting grounds").
 The oldest writings about Brielle indicate that the current location is the "new" Brielle.
 Den ouden Briel (Old Brill) must have been situated somewhere else on the Voorne-Putten Island.
-It received city rights in 1306.
-The city was for a long time the seat of the Count of Voorne, until this fiefdom was added to Holland in 1371.
+It grew into a town of prestige in the 14th century.
+In 1330, Gerard van Voorne, independent Lord of Voorne and Viscount of Zeeland, granted town rights to Brielle.
+This gave the town governmental and jurisdictional powers and certain trading rights, such as the right to trade fish and collect port taxes.[4]
+The town was for a long time the seat of the Lords of Voorne, until this fiefdom was added to the County of Holland in 1371.
 It had its own harbour and traded with the countries around the Baltic Sea.
 Brielle even had its own trading colony in Sweden.

 Historic parade in Den Briel to celebrate the 540th anniversary of the Capture of Brielle on April 1st, 2012.
 The leaders of the sea beggars, William II de La Marck, Lord Lumey (middle), Willem Bloys van Treslong (left) and Lenaert Jansz de Graeff (right).